wilsonglasser/igbinary/README.md

 ; The default is On.
 igbinary.compact_strings=On

-; Use igbinary as serializer in APC cache (3.1.7 or later) ;apc.serializer=igbinary
+; If uncommented, use igbinary as the serializer of APCu ; (For PHP 7, APCu 5.1.10 or newer is strongly recommended) ; For older PHP versions, APC cache is also supported ; (must be version 3.1.7 or newer) ;apc.serializer=igbinary
 ```

-Then, in your php code replace `serialize` and `unserialize` function calls
+Then, in your php code, replace `serialize` and `unserialize` function calls
 with `igbinary_serialize` and `igbinary_unserialize`.

 Installing
 ----------

-Note:
-Sometimes, phpize must be substituted with phpize5.
-In such cases the following
-option must be given to configure script: "--with-php-config=.../php-config5"
+### Linux

+If PHP was installed through your your package manager,
+the package manager may also contain prebuilt packages for `igbinary`
+(with a package name similar to php-igbinary)

+Igbinary may also be installed with the command `pecl install igbinary` (You will need to enable igbinary in php.ini)

+Alternately, you may wish to [build from source](#building-from-source)

+### MacOS

+`pecl install igbinary` is the recommended installation method (You will need to enable igbinary in php.ini)

+Alternately, you may wish to [build from source](#building-from-source).

+### Installing on Windows

+Prebuilt DLLs can be [downloaded from PECL](https://pecl.php.net/package/igbinary).

+If you are a contributor to/packager of igbinary, or need to build from source, see [WINDOWS.md](./WINDOWS.md)

+### Building from source

 1. `phpize`
 2. `./configure`